ucsb-eri/webHookListener/README.md

 on the local server and a jekyll rebuild (update the _site folder).

 ## Github Prep
-**NOTE**: The github docs on this are great and are likely more help that this quick summary :-)
+**NOTE**: The github docs on this are great and are likely more help than this quick summary :-)
 + Navigate to the repo you want to initiate webhooks
 + Click on **Settings** tab (near top of repo display)
 + Click on **Webhooks** menu item (on left hand side)